Foxtrot39-0/Grammerly/README.md

-// Read me
-// This could get you your self banned on discord.
+This could get you your self banned on discord.